MainframeHQ/convex_sample/apps/sample_directory/README.md

       - `name` (`String.t`)
       - `nick` (`String.t`)

-    Returns the id.
+    Returns the created profile as a map.

   - `directory.lookup`:

     Arguments:
       - `id` (`String.t`)

-    Returns a map.
+    Returns the profile as a map.